futurice/whereareyou/README.md

 ### Master
-- Copy `example.env` to `.env` and add the appropriate configuration keys
+- Copy `example.env` to `.env` and add the appropriate configuration keys.
+Make sure that HOST holds the URI under which your server is reachable. `HOST:5000/gCallback` must be configured in your Google API Console to be an authorized OAuth redirect URI.
 `cp example.env .env`
 - Adapt `static/office.svg` and `static/office_mapping.json` to your office (we recommend [this](http://editor.method.ac/) online editor).
 You can test your office mapping at /test_mapping.
 - Create the database initially